KleinC16/herecomestreblewmu/Readme.md

 https://twitter.com/treblewmu

 Notes:
-*  Music automatically starts playing, YouTube on main page
-*  Gallery of pictures
+*  Gallery of pictures, video included
 *  Bio of group
 *  In nav bar: Gallery, Bio, About/Contact, Events
 *  Blog or posts (in the future)
-*  JavaScript to expand picture in gallery, popups, animations, visual effects
+*  JavaScript to expand picture in gallery, popups, animations, visual effects, showing contact form
 *  Email Contact
-*  Use Javascript to click on an event and see a button for purchase tickets.